joyboseroy/indus_decipher/README.md

 tests/                   pytest suite (see "Automated tests"); run with
                          `pytest tests/`
-CITATIONS.md             every data source and paper this project relies on
+CITATIONS.md             every data source and paper this project relies on CORPUS_REGISTRY.md       every corpus (real, external-language, and
+                         synthetic) in one table: N, vocab, access, verification status CLAIM_EVIDENCE_MATRIX.md every substantive claim this project makes, its evidence, and what it does NOT establish CITATION.cff             machine-readable citation metadata (GitHub/Zenodo) reproduce.py             runs the headline checks and reports PASS/FAIL/SKIPPED (`python3 reproduce.py`)
 ```

 Every analysis module takes a plain `list[list[str]]` of sign sequences,